 High frequency pulse signals can result in cross-talk between conductors running in parallel even over short distances.
-This behaviour is taken into account in the latest and currently valid edition of the EFT/burst standard EN/IEC 61000-4-4 (2004).
+This behavior is taken into account in the latest and currently valid edition of the EFT/burst standard EN/IEC 61000-4-4 (2004).

 Only the single coupling mode of «all conductors together against reference ground» is called for in interference immunity testing with fast transients.
 The units permit test pulses of up to 8.8 kV.